dillonforrest/startup/_posts/2014-11-19-should-you-freelance-while-starting-a-company.md

 # My part-time consulting gig

-Last week, I did some part-time consulting work.
+Last week, I did some <a href="http://www.dillonforrest.com/startup/temptations-to-quit/" target="_blank">part-time consulting work</a>.
 This week, my client and I both realized that it wasn't going to work out any longer.
 On my end, I felt like I committed too much time to consulting.
 On his end, he felt like I didn't commit enough time.

 I learned a lot from my client, and I'm grateful for the experience.
 I learned about how to be a good freelancer, and I especially learned that freelancing is a bad idea for me.